Do You Need a Migration Agent If You Already Have a Temporary Work Visa?

 Getting everything together for your application will also take time.
-You are probably at a good starting place if you still have most of your info for your 457 visa application.
+You are probably at a good starting place if you still have most of your information for your 482 visa application.
 Be sure to double check things like how long your medical exam is good for etc.

 I would say go for it.
 Start the process of getting your application together.
 But…